 10 Automated, iterative forecasting

-In the third forecast generation assignment, you will be automating the submission of your forecast.
-By running your forecast code each day, you will be updating your model with the latest data, which is a simple form of data assimilation.
+In the third forecast generation assignment, you will automate the submission of your forecast.
+By running your forecast code each day, you will update your model with the latest data, which is a simple form of data assimilation.

-You will be generating forecasts of water temperature at NEON aquatics sites.
+You will be generating forecasts of water temperature at NEON lake sites.

 10.1 Key concepts

-) to ensure a consistent computation environment each day.
-The Docker is based on a rocker container that already has R, Rstudio, and many common packages (e.g., tidyverse).
+You will use a Docker container (eco4cast/neon4cast-rocker) to ensure a consistent computation environment each day.
+Docker is based on a rocker container that already has R, RStudio, and many common packages (e.g., tidyverse).
 It also contains packages that are specific to the NEON Forecasting Challenge.

 10.2 Docker Skills